Skip to content

 }

-Revert a previously applied change by running its backward SQL.
-On a TTY, omit the name to pick from previously-applied changes.
+Revert a previously applied change by running its rollback SQL.
+Omit the name on a TTY to pick interactively.

 bash